Julian22222/PRACTICE/ORM/README-ORM.md

-# ORM
+# ⭐ ORM

+- Prisma allow to describe database structure in convenient way.
 - technology that allows allows to work with database by using OOP approach.
 - make it easy to work bwtween application and database, automatically transforming objects into database style data and other way round.
 - ORM is needed to improve development productivity and improving code reading and reducing number of errors during working with data.
-- Prisma is used in Back-End (with Nest.js or Node.js) with TypeScript
+- Prisma is used in Back-End (with Nsest.js or Node.js) with TypeScript

 ORM it is alternative way how you can work with database, without using SQL queries to work with database.
 Using simple objects and method chain you can make query to database without SQL.

+# ➕ Advantages of Prisma, why Prisma is a top ORM?

+1. Prisma provide data types, Prisma automatically generate all TypeScript types based on your Database -> in Prisma/schema.prisma file
+2. Understandable and simple
+3. Automated Migration
-PRISMA supports a lot of Databases:
+4. PRISMA supports a lot of Databases:

 - PostgreSQL
 - MySQL